 I began my career as an undergraduate at Royal Holloway, University of London, where I studied English Literature and Classical Studies.
-I then moved to the University of Bristol for a Masters in Classics and Ancient History, before ending up at University College London, where I wrote my PhD on ‘Athenian Homicide Rhetoric in Context’ under the supervision of Chris Carey.
+I then moved to the University of Bristol for a Masters in Classics and Ancient History, before ending up at University College London.
+There I wrote my PhD thesis on ‘Athenian Homicide Rhetoric in Context’ under the supervision of Chris Carey, and also undertook an exchange placement at Yale University to work with Victor Bers.
 While at UCL, I worked as a teaching assistant in Greek and Latin, and a tutor in the UCL Writing Lab.
-I joined the Open University in 2017 as a Lecturer in Classical Studies.
+I completed my PhD in February 2017, and joined the Open University in September 2017 as a Lecturer in Classical Studies.

 In my approach to the subjects of law and forensic oratory, I endeavour to view the two as symbiotic.
 I believe that we cannot examine aspects of law which appear in the forensic speeches without considering the rhetorical factors which may influence them; similarly, we should not attempt to read forensic speeches without some knowledge of the laws which underpinned their delivery.
 More generally, I am interested in the importance of viewing works of Athenian oratory not as texts but as speeches, with an emphasis on the act, moment, and location of delivery, and the influence these can have on the original audience’s and our own understanding of their content.
 Regarding Athenian law, my approach is neither wholly that of ‘law and society’ nor of the rule of law, but rather a combination of the two: I argue that the writing of laws should not be taken out of its societal context, as this may tell us much about wider society, but that the courts are more than a ground for simple social contest between participants, with law holding a certain power of its own.

 Besides these primary research interests, I am interested in classical reception, and particularly receptions of Greek drama in the 20th and 21st centuries; I focus on how aspects of the ancient theatrical experience can be echoed in modern performance.
-I also maintain research interests in translation theory and feminist theory in Classics.
+I have also published on Classical pedagogy.

 I am an Associate Director of By Jove Theatre Company, a London-based collective producing new work from old stories.
 We are currently developing a project looking at Orestes and Pylades, and exploring how storytelling and historical representation provide legitimacy and shared history for queer communities.
 Research and development for the project has been generously funded by the Institute of Classical Studies Public Engagement Grant and the Arts Council England.
 I have also previous organised poetry events around women in the Homeric poems and the motif of weaving in women's stories with By Jove.